uccser/cs-field-guide/text/en/chapters/algorithms.md

 {image filename="highscore-in-scratch.png" alt="High score program in Scratch"}

 Both of the above programs are the same algorithm.
+Programming languages are often created or adapted to better suit a specific problem domain.
+For example, it is easier to express mathematical algorithms in Python than Scratch.
+Similarly, data flow algorithms are easier to express in visual programming languages like LabVIEW than Python.

 In this chapter we'll look in more detail about what an algorithm is, and why they are such a fundamental idea in computer science.
 Because algorithms exist even if they aren't turned in to programs, we won't need to look at programs at all for this topic, unless you particularly want to.